 This year?
 Not even close.

-So expect Ripley to carry the title all the way until Apr.
+So expect Ripley to carry the title until Apr.
 5 and don’t be worried, she’ll walk out still NXT Women’s Champion as long as insanity doesn’t get the better of VKM.

 6 Man Tag-Team Match: The Undisputed Era vs. Matt Riddle, Pete Dunne, And Tommaso Ciampa